RamizFaragalla/User-Login-System/README.md

 # User-Login-System

-This program validates computer user-ids and passwords uses trees.
+This program validates computer user-ids and passwords using trees.
 A list of valid ids and passwords (unsorted) is read from a file and stored in a Binary Search Tree (BST) of UserInfo objects.
 When  user-ids and passwords are entered during execution, this BST is searched to determine whether they are legal.

    Input (file):     UserInfo records for valid users